nehalbhanushali/AcademicProjects/README.md

 ### The Nomadic Clan is a Facebook inspired social networking website for ardent travelers.

-Here, you can view and collaborate with other people of similar traveling interests, view trip events nearby, and join & create groups of interest.
+-[x] Here, you can view and collaborate with other people of similar traveling interests, view trip events nearby, and join & create groups of interest.

-You can add travljectives (travel buzzwords) that describe you so that you can be found by other alike people.
+-[x] You can add travljectives (travel buzzwords) that describe you so that you can be found by other alike people.

+-[x] A trip timeline as your personal travel blog is one of the main features!!

+## Here is a small glimpse at what the website looks like

  ![Alt text](/WebContent/img/screenshot1.jpg?raw=true "Img for")